amarisesilie/amarisesilie/README.md

 ### Hi, I'm Amarise 😄

-I'm a MSc Bioinformatics & Systems Biology student with a Bachelor's in Computer Science (Bioinformatics track).
+I'm a Data scientist/Bioinformatician with a MSc Bioinformatics & Systems Biology and a Bachelor's in Computer Science (Bioinformatics track).

-- :dna: Recently finished my internship, where I focused on developing a pipeline in Nextflow to analyze a variant of RNA-seq data.
+- :dna: During my internship at LUMC, I focused on developing a pipeline in Nextflow to analyze a variant of RNA-seq data.

 - :technologist: I feel most comfortable programming in Python and R. I've also worked with Linux Bash, Nextflow, C++, C# (in Unity) and SQL in the past.